espruino/EspruinoApps/apps/_example_app/README.md

-# App Name
+# Test app

-Describe the app...
+Use this to test your Espruino and its display.

 ## Usage

-Describe how to use it
+Type the text to be shown on the display into the "custom" dialog.
+Then upload.